About Peer Review

 Peer Review Requirements

 The Peer Review Program is an educational and remedial program designed to help you improve the quality of your practice.
-OSCPA administers the peer review program in Oregon according to AICPA standards.
-In this function, we serve as a resource by assisting your firm in scheduling a review, selecting a reviewer, and finalizing your firm's report through the committee acceptance process.
+OSCPA administers the peer review program according to AICPA standards.
+In this function we serve as a resource by assisting your firm in scheduling a review, selecting a reviewer, and finalizing your firm's report through the committee acceptance process.

 An accounting and auditing practice for the purposes of these standards is defined as all engagements covered by Statements on Auditing Standards (SASs); Statements on Standards for Accounting and Review Services (SSARS)2 (see interpretations); Statements on Standards for Attestation Engagements (SSAEs); Government Auditing Standards (the Yellow Book) issued by the U.S. Government Accountability Office; and audits of non-SEC issuers performed pursuant to the standards of the Public Company Accounting Oversight Board (PCAOB).

-Every firm, including the Hawaii offices and Hawaii engagements of foreign or multistate firms, that is required to obtain a firm permit to practice pursuant to section HRS 466-7 shall have a peer review every three years.
-The firm’s Hawaii offices, if any, and Hawaii attest engagements shall be included in the scope of the pee review performed in accordance with the AICPA peer review standards.
+Every firm, including the Hawaii offices and Hawaii engagements of foreign or multi-state firms, that is required to obtain a firm permit to practice pursuant to section HRS 466-7 shall have a peer review every three years.
+The firm’s Hawaii offices, if any, and Hawaii attest engagements shall be included in the scope of the peer review performed in accordance with the AICPA peer review standards.

 All firms that perform attest or compilation services in Oregon, or for Oregon clients, are required to participate in an approved peer review program as a condition of registration under ORS 673.160 and for each renewal period.
 A firm must send proof of enrollment and the date for its initial peer review to the Oregon Board of Accountancy before the first report is issued.
 For details, visit the Oregon Board of Accountancy.

-Per Oregon Administrative Rules (OAR) 801-050, effective for reviews scheduled on or after May 1, 2017, a firm must satisfy the document reporting requirements of its peer review by participation in the AICPA Facilitated State Board Access (FSBA) program.
+Per Oregon Administrative Rules (OAR) 801-050-0040(2) all firms are required to participate in the AICPA Facilitated State Board Access (FSBA) program.
 For information on FSBA click here.

 Scheduling a Review